Content

 Still, it’s an option that’s certainly worth considering if you’re starting to develop noticeable hair loss around your hairline and want to do something about it for good.

-In most cases, in this regard, the internet is largely full of it.
+Not sure where to start with treating your mature hairline?
 Talking with a medical professional about hair loss solutions is the quickest way to cut through all the noise and take real action to slow or reverse your hair loss.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!